nimsandu/spicetify-bloom/README.md

 - Use "Sidebar config" in the Spotify profile menu to hide/unhide and stick/unstick the Liked Songs and My Episodes icons in the sidebar.

 ## Credits
-customized the theme by williamckha (https://github.com/williamckha/spicetify-fluent) Based off [Ziro](https://github.com/schnensch0/ziro) theme by [schnensch](https://github.com/schnensch0)
+special thanks and the concept belongs to williamckha customized the theme by williamckha (https://github.com/williamckha/spicetify-fluent) Based off [Ziro](https://github.com/schnensch0/ziro) theme by [schnensch](https://github.com/schnensch0)
 [Fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons) by Microsoft Corporation